pglab-electronics/home-assistant.io/source/_integrations/pglab.markdown

 PG LAB Electronics Relays, Shutters and Switches are supported.

 - PG LAB Relays will be added as Home Assistant `switch` entities.
-- PG LAB Shutters will be added as Home Assistant `cover` entities.
 - The integration will also create diagnostic Status Sensors, with device different information.

 {% include integrations/config_flow.md %}